Boone County Airport (Arkansas)

 Boone County Airport is a public airport in Boone County, Arkansas.
 Also known as Boone County Regional Airport, it is four miles northwest of Harrison, Arkansas and serves the surrounding areas including Branson, Missouri.
 It is used for general aviation and sees one airline, a service subsidized by the federal government's Essential Air Service program at a cost of $2,251,207 per year.

 The National Plan of Integrated Airport Systems for 2021–2025 categorized it as a national/regional airport (the commercial service category requires at least 2,500 enplanements per year).

 Central Airlines served Harrison starting in 1957; successor Frontier Airlines continued into the 1970s.

-In 2025, the airport received a $7 million federal grant to rebuild the 66 year old terminal, add additional hangers and rehabilitate the runway.
+In 2025, the airport received a $7 million federal grant to rebuild the 66 year old terminal, add additional hangars and rehabilitate the runway.